Rajpratik71/volatility-wiki/Android.md

 	v/v 33423109:   $FAT2
 	d/d 33423110:   $OrphanFiles

-	$ ./icat /Users/Michael/.android/avd/myavd.avd/sdcard.img 8 > ~/lime.dmp
+	$ icat /Users/Michael/.android/avd/myavd.avd/sdcard.img 8 > ~/lime.dmp

 # Verify Your Dwarfdump Installation

-The next step will require a working dwarfdump installation.
-If you're on Linux, try apt-get install dwarfdump or the libdwarf-tools package.
-The stock dwarfdump command in OS X does not support the -d parameter, so if you're on a Mac, then you must build a new one [from source](http://reality.sgiweb.org/davea/dwarf.html).
+The next step will require a working `dwarfdump` installation.
+If you're on Linux, try apt-get install `dwarfdump` or the `libdwarf-tools` package.
+The stock `dwarfdump` command in OS X does not support the `-d` parameter, so if you're on a Mac, then you must build a new one [from source](http://reality.sgiweb.org/davea/dwarf.html).

-First build libdwarf and then build dwarfdump (no make install for either):
+First build `libdwarf` and then build `dwarfdump` (no make install for either):

 	$ tar -xvzf libdwarf-20130207.tar.gz
 	$ cd dwarf-20130207/libdwarf